 The School District has active construction projects at year end.
-The projects are related to the 2019 Building and Site Fund; General Fund; and Federal, State, and Local Programs Fund.
+The projects are related to the 2019 Building and Site Fund; Federal, State, and Local Programs Fund; and the Sinking Fund.
 At year end, the School District's commitments are as follows: